-Dream Engine provides construction video production in Melbourne for builders, contractors and property developers who need clear video content for real projects.
-We film progress updates, construction case studies, safety and induction videos, walkthroughs and recruitment content, and we build each project around the purpose of the video and who needs to watch it.
+Dream Engine provides construction video production in Melbourne for builders, contractors and construction companies who need video content to capture their building projects to share on their website or social media.
+We film progress updates, construction case studies, safety and induction videos, walkthroughs and recruitment content.
+Every project is built around the outcome the video needs to deliver and the people it’s made for.

 These videos are used to document project progress, communicate with clients and stakeholders, support safety and induction training, and provide proof to win future work.
 Our job is to plan the shoot, capture the right material, and deliver an edit that is accurate and easy to understand.